ZEISS/precise-ui/README.md

 5. Make a PR of your fork / branch to `develop`
 6. Once "enough" features aggregated in `develop` make a GitHub release
 7. For the next changes to `develop` make sure to change / increment the version number

+To find out about the currently released version you have two options.
+Either you [go to the NPM page](https://www.npmjs.com/package/precise-ui) or you [use the GitHub releases](https://github.com/ZEISS/precise-ui/releases).
+Both are linked on top of the *README.md*, too.

 ## License